Tucson Elementary Teaching Schools

 The Bachelor of Science in Education with a specialization in elementary education is designed for students seeking teacher certification in addition to a bachelor's degree.
 Students are required to complete general education, education, elective and diversity courses, which may or may not fulfill other requirements.

-The Master of Education with Continuing Professional Emphasis program provides students with mentoring and collaborative opportunities.
+The Master of Education in Elementary Education with Continuing Professional Emphasis program provides students with mentoring and collaborative opportunities.
 The program explores such topics as curriculum design, teaching methods and classroom strategies.
-Students are required to complete 36 hours of coursework in order to obtain a degree.
+Students are required to complete 30 units of coursework in order to obtain a degree.
 Those wishing to pursue teaching certification must do so separately, as this degree plan does not culminate in certification.

 Pima Community College